Haidram/Age-and-Gender_Detector/README.md

 # Age-and-Gender_Detector
-Simple application to detect age and gender of a person
+Simple application to detect age and gender of a person using Machine Learning